Liupeter01/FullStackChattingDemo/README.md

 6. **DataBase Has to be created, before starting the main server!!!**

+   You could choose DataBase tools to create database and table

    ```sql
    #database's name should match config.ini database name!
    CREATE DATABASE chatting;